Chamonix transfers all year

-And remember, when you book your Geneva Airport transfer, we will take you to wherever you want to go in the Chamonix Valley.
-So if you want to go straight for a round of golf in Les Praz, or be dropped off in time for the infamous apres-ski live band at Chambre Neuf in the centre of town, it’s no problem!content-activities.php
+And remember, when you book your Airport transfer, we will take you to wherever you want to go in the Chamonix Valley.
+So if you want to go straight for a round of golf in Les Praz, or be dropped off in time for apres-ski at La Folie Douce, it’s no problem!

 Take the two-stage cable car to the viewing platforms, walkways and exhibition areas.
 Summiting at an incredible 3842m, you’re getting unparalleled views of Mont Blanc and 360° views of the French, Italian and Swiss Alps.
 Don’t miss ‘The Tube’ walk and the ‘Step into the Void’ glass viewing box.
 This is must-do sightseeing at high altitude.

 Known as the VB, this is the legendary 20km-long off piste ski itinerary from the top of the Aiguille du Midi lift, that takes in the glacial terrain of the Geant, Tacul and Mer de Glace glaciers.
 Hiring a fully qualified Chamonix guide is strongly recommended for this non-pistes, high mountain outing in a stunning glacial setting high above Chamonix.
 For very good skiers only!